 As part of our commitment to sustainability and environmental issues, our youth hostels are assessed by Green Tourism, the largest and most established sustainable certification in the world.
 The assessment covers areas such as energy saving, waste minimisation, social responsibility and travel.

 Ullapool Youth Hostel currently holds a Gold award for Green Tourism.
-To read more about SYHA Hostelling Scotland’s Sustainability Charter, please click here.
+To read more about SYHA Hostelling Scotland’s Sustainability Charter, please click here or find our Carbon Certificate here.
 There are some quick and easy ways that you can make a difference and help us achieve our Green Tourism goals - to read our Responsible Visitor Charter and find out more, please click here.

 We encourage our guests to use public transport where possible when travelling to our youth hostels – please see www.travelinescotland.com to plan your route or speak to youth hostel staff.
 If you are touring Scotland on two wheels then http://www.sustrans.org.uk/ has a wealth of information on cycling routes, safety and sustainable travel.